William Barton (heraldist): Early years

-Barton was born April 11, 1754 in Philadelphia, in the Province of Pennsylvania.
-His father, Rev. Thomas Barton was an Irish immigrant from Carrickmacross who had opened a school near Norristown, Pennsylvania in 1751.
+Barton was born April 11, 1754, in Philadelphia, in the Province of Pennsylvania.
+His father, Rev. Thomas Barton, was an Irish immigrant from Carrickmacross who had opened a school near Norristown, Pennsylvania in 1751.
 His mother was Esther Rittenhouse, sister of astronomer David Rittenhouse, for whom William would later write a biography.
 William's brother, Benjamin, would later become known for his work as a botanist.

 William grew up in Lancaster, Pennsylvania.
-In 1775, with the American War of Independence under way, he went to England, where he studied heraldry.
+In 1775, with the American War of Independence underway, he went to England, where he studied heraldry.
 During his time in Europe, he also met some of his maternal relatives in the Netherlands.

 He returned to Pennsylvania in 1779 and was admitted to the bar of the Supreme Court of Pennsylvania, setting up a practice in Philadelphia.
 In 1781, he married Elizabeth Rhea, niece of Continental Congressman Jonathan Bayard Smith.
 They had five daughters and four sons, including botanist William P.C.
 Barton.

 It was also in 1781 that Barton published Observations on the Nature and Use of Paper Credit.
 The same year, the University of Pennsylvania awarded him an honorary Master of Arts degree, and in 1785, the College of New Jersey (later known as Princeton University) followed suit.
-In 1786, Barton published The True Interests of the United States and particularly of Pennsylvania considered with Respect to the Advantages Resulting from a State Paper Money.
+In 1786, Barton published The True Interests of the United States and particularly of Pennsylvania Considered with Respect to the Advantages Resulting from a State Paper Money.

 The Great Seal

 In May 1782, Barton, who had a reputation for his knowledge of heraldry, was consulted by the Third Great Seal Committee to contribute to the design of a national coat-of-arms for the United States.
-He drafted what he called Device for an Armorial Atchievement for the United States of North America, blazoned agreeably to the Laws of Heraldry.
+He drafted what he called Device for an Armorial Achievement for the United States of North America, blazoned agreeably to the Laws of Heraldry.

-He introduced an eagle with wings "displayed", an element that Secretary of the Continental Congress Charles Thomson greatly emphasized in the final proposal.
+He introduced an eagle with wings "displayed," an element that Secretary of the Continental Congress Charles Thomson greatly emphasized in the final proposal.
 The new design for the reverse of the seal incorporated the Eye of Providence atop a pyramid of thirteen steps.
 This combined the influence of Pierre Eugene du Simitiere, who had included the Eye of Providence in his designs for the First Great Seal Committee, with that of Francis Hopkinson, who had consulted for the Second Great Seal Committee, and who had included a similar pyramid in his 1778 design for the Continental Currency.
 On June 20, the design, as amended and expanded by Thomson, was adopted by the Continental Congress.

 On the subject of heraldry, Barton wrote a 1788 letter to General George Washington: